gurkanceylan41/movie-app/README.md

 #  Movie App

-A **Next.js** web application that allows users to browse and search for movies using **The Movie Database (TMDB)** API.
+**Next.js** web application that allows users to browse and search for movies using **The Movie Database (TMDB)** API.
 It features responsive design, interactive movie cards, and dynamic routing to enhance the user experience.

 ##  Features
 - **Dynamic Movie Search**: Fetches movie data based on user search queries.